davidmarinangeli/davidmarinangeli/README.md

 Among my repositories you can find:
 - 🦜 Macaw: an Android app that I'm developing to become familiar with **Jepack Compose**, the new declarative UI framework from Google.
-- 🍬 Sweet Bank: an Android app I developed ( and I'm trying to maintain! ) using Android Jetpack, Dagger, Retrofit, Moshi, Motion Layout, MVVM design pattern and much more
+- 🍬 Sweet Bank: an Android app I developed using Android Jetpack, Dagger, Retrofit, Moshi, Motion Layout, MVVM design pattern and much more
 - 🌼 Yellow: a Flutter app that fetches data from Starling Bank's APIs
 - ☕️ Coffee Advisor: an old webhook for a Google Assistant app that I released back in the days.
 It's in Node.js and uses the official libraries of Actions On Google (v2).